 Uber Eats

-The next morning after we arrived, we were too hungry to look around for new apps, we had to quickly order something.
+The morning after we arrived, we were too hungry to shop around for new apps — we had to order something quickly.
 We were already familiar with Uber Eats.
-The grocery delivery in Uber Eats is actually powered by Cornershop (I will tell about it further) and is done within 1-2 hours.
-Eventually, Uber Eats turned out to be the most expensive grocery delivery because we paid both the Uber Eats fee and the Cornershop fee.
+Grocery delivery in Uber Eats is actually powered by Cornershop (more on that below) and arrives within 1–2 hours.
+In the end, Uber Eats turned out to be the most expensive grocery delivery because we paid both the Uber Eats fee and the Cornershop fee.

 - Walmart (grocery itself) CA $132.03